reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 - If sometime you installing Moto Camera One + feature support but it's crash, keep it installed, then reboot your device.
 It will working fine after reboot.

 ## Optional
-- Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (choose one, don't use both!) if you want to use multiple audio mods together with Dolby or Viper or else.
+- Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (choose one, don't use both!) if you want to use multiple audio mods together with Dolby or Viper or any else.

 ## Attention!
 - Always make nandroid backup before install or updating version, these are just experiments!